Note from Daniel: This is a guest post by Sarah Cummings.

 5. Use technology as an aid

-I know I just said that screen time isn’t good – especially not when it’s close to bedtime.
+I know I just said that screen time can prevent teenagers from sleeping enough.
 So hear me out.

 There are some great apps out there that can reduce the harmful effects of blue light.